ednieuw/DCF77-transceiver-clock/README.md

 This clock uses the DCF77-signal and display the received bits.</br>
-The software makes use of an algorithm that collects the readings in the loop and does not use interrupts.
+The software makes use of an algorithm that collects the readings in the loop and does not use interrupts.</br>
-In this way it collects 10,000 - 16,000 0 or 1 readings.
+In this way it collects 10,000 - 16,000 0 or 1 readings.</br>
 The advantage of this methods ids that is smoothens spikes in the signal.
-It is smaller than a library and can be easily debugged.
+It is smaller than a library and can be easily debugged.</br>
 It is not as good as the DCF77 library of Thijs Ellenbaas.
-It receives 80% of the signals while the DCF77 library scores 90%.
+It receives 80% of the signals while the DCF77 library scores 90%.</br>
 When both libraries are used together the efficiency&nbsp; is &gt;95%.
 The DCFtiny algorithm was developed to drive the LEDs of the clock.
 The clock contains three rings of 8, 24 and 60 LEDs.